-Learn how to take your coffee to the next level by making cafe quality gourmet chili simple syrup for a fraction of the price.
+Learn how to take your coffee to the next level by making cafe quality, gourmet, homemade chili simple syrup for a fraction of the price.

 - What is simple syrup?